Post-Conviction Litigation in Northern Virginia

-Fourth Circuit appellate procedure is governed by the Federal & Local Fourth Circuit Rules of Appellate Procedure.
-Federal defendants seeking to appeal a federal district court conviction to the United States Court of Appeals for the Fourth Circuit must file a notice of appeal within 14 days in the district court.
+Federal appellate procedure is governed by the Federal Rules of Appellate Procedure and any local rules of the particular federal appellate court.
+Generally, our practice focuses on appeals to the United State Court of Appeals for the Fourth Circuit, which governs federal district courts in Virginia, West Virginia, Maryland, and North Carolina.In order to appeal a federal conviction, the defendant must file a notice of appeal within 14 days in the district court.

-Soon after the notice of appeal is filed, the attorney for the defendant-appellant will be required to file a docketing statement with the Fourth Circuit that will include basic information about the case and outline likely issues to be raised on appeal.
-The docketing statement issues are non-binding.
+In the Fourth Circuit, soon after the notice of appeal is filed, the attorney for the defendant-appellant will be required to file a docketing statement that will include basic information about the case and set forth non-binding issues to be raised on appeal.
 The Fourth Circuit will then determine a briefing schedule.

 If the defendant-appellant is not successful in the Fourth Circuit, the defendant may petition the US Supreme Court for a writ of certiorari.

 WRITS OF HABEAS CORPUS AND OTHER POST-CONVICTION RELIEF